Good Logo vs Bad Logo Design & How it Can Affect Your Business

 On the other hand, the Nike “swoosh” is not balanced.

-It is asymmetrical in nature, but it is iconic due to its simplicity and memorability.
+It is asymmetrical but iconic due to its simplicity and memorability.

 A good logo effectively uses design elements to convey the brand's promise.

-So now that you have an understanding of the basic design elements of a logo, we can begin to understand how a good or bad logo can impact your business.
+So, now that you understand the basic design elements of a logo, we can begin to understand how a good or bad logo can impact your business.

 Good Logos vs Bad Logos